bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:56 AM CT, May 17</p>
+<p class="updated_time"> Latest data: 09:34 AM CT, May 17</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 85°, which is 12° **warmer** than yesterday.
-Tomorrow is expected to be 3° *colder* than today.
+Tomorrow is expected to be 4° *colder* than today.

 Currently:

-- 74°
+- 76°
-- Breezy
+- Breezy and Mostly Clear
-- 83% humidity
+- 81% humidity
-- 15 mph wind
+- 14 mph wind
-- 0% cloud cover
+- 15% cloud cover
 - 30 AQI 🟩
 - 0.01 inches of rain in the past 24 hours
-- 0.66 inches of rain expected in the next 48 hours
+- 0.75 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>